 Pelvic Ultrasound

-Pelvic ultrasound technology permits doctors to see the reproductive organs in detail with a clear view and image.
+A pelvic ultrasound provides a detailed, real-time view of the reproductive organs.
 They check the ovaries, uterus, fallopian tubes, bladder, and cervix through this process.
 This painless process helps detect the reasons for irregular periods resulting from polyps, ovarian cysts, or uterine fibroids.

 Irregular Periods Treatment Options

 Remediating irregular periods can be a lengthy process.
-However, sticking to a recommended regime is inevitable.
-Here are the most common treatment options available for menstruation irregularity.
+However, sticking to a recommended regimen is inevitable.
+Here are the most common treatment options available for menstrual irregularity.

 Hormonal Therapy